anowell/quasar/README.md

 - What might it look like to have "isomorphic" rust, where the same rendering code can run both client and server side?
 - How can I leverage the type system to achieve more flexible and/or more robust frontend development? (e.g. trait-based templating, leveraging immutable vs mutable access as a gate for identifying views that observer or mutate specific data.)

 Admittedly Quasar is absent any perf goals at this time.
-Quasar also lacks a clear vision for why Quasar would be "better than X", so I'll probably ask myself "what problem is Quasar really solving?" multiple times throughout this experimentation.

 ## Building